-You probably heard the “nothing to fear but fear itself” sound bite that FDR gave in that famous speech, but the full line is worth reading because it applies to many difficult things we face in life:
+You’ve probably heard the “nothing to fear but fear itself” sound bite that FDR gave in that famous speech, but the full line is worth reading because it applies to many different things we face in life:

 “Let me assert my firm belief that the only thing we have to fear is fear itself—nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.”

-Fear has to be feared because of the miseries it creates.
 The things we fear pale in comparison to the damage we do to ourselves and others when we unthinkingly scramble to avoid them.
-An economic depression is bad; a deadly virus is bad; a panic is worse.
+An economic depression is bad; a panic is worse.
 A tough situation isn’t helped by terror—it only makes things harder.
 And that’s why we must resist it and reject it if we wish to turn this situation around.

 Filed Under: DW's Blog